-The associate's degree in the air traffic control option is offered as a partnership with the Community College of Baltimore County, Catonsville.
+This program option is offered as a partnership with the Community College of Baltimore County Catonsville Campus (CCBC).
 It is designed to prepare students for employment by the Federal Aviation Administration (FAA) as weather briefers and specialists in Flight Service Stations (FSS) or as air traffic controllers working in control towers, terminal radar control centers, or air route traffic control centers.
 Air traffic control specialists guide pilots to their destinations and are responsible for the safe and orderly flow of aircraft in congested airspace.
 Flight service operators assist pilots in flight planning by providing air traffic delay and weather condition briefings and by disseminating important route and airport information.
-Most of these positions are with the federal government, and individuals may be required to pass a physical exam and civil service exam.
-The air traffic control option focuses on FAA regulations, air traffic control facilities.
+Most of these positions are with the Federal Government, and individuals may be required to pass a physical exam and civil service exam.
+The air traffic control option focuses on FAA regulations, air transportation, and air traffic control operations.
+This program also includes numerous hands-on visits to air traffic control facilities.

+Education n

-General Education and Program Requirements General Education Code Credits
+General Education and Program Requirements Code Credits

 ACT Activity Electives 2

 BUS 101 or Accounting I

 BUS 165 Managerial Accounting 3

 BUS 210 Business Law I 3

-CBWEP BUS-College Based Work Experience Program 1 3
+CBWEP BUS - College Based Work Experience Program 1 3

-CIS 101 Introduction to Computer Concepts 3
+CIS 101 Introduction to Computer Concepts l 3

 ECO 222 Economics - Macro SS 3

-EGL 101 Freshman Composition E 3
+EGL 101 Freshman Composition Е 3

 EGL 211 Technical Writing 3

-MAT 121 Precalculus М 4
+MAT 121 Precalculus M 4

-MAT 127 Introduction to Statistics I М 4
+MAT 127 Introduction to Statistics М 4

 PSC 125 Essentials of Weather SL 4

 PSY 101 Introduction to Psychology SS 3

-SPH 121 Introduction to Speech Communication Н 3
+SPH 121 Interpersonal Communications Н 3

 TRL 101 Introduction to Business Logistics 3

 TRL 130 Production and Operations Management 3

-Program Requirements in partnership with CCI BC Catonsv ille 2
+Program Requirements in Partnership with CCB C Catons ville 2

 AVMT 101 Aviation History and Development 3

 AVMT 141 Private Pilot Ground School 3

 AVMT 211 Air Transportation 3

 AVMT 216 Aviation Safety 3

 AVMT 221 The Air Traffic Control System 3

 AVMT 226 Air Traffic Control Operations 3

 Total Credits Required in Program: 65

-1The student must contact the CBWEP administrator one semester prior to enrolling for this course.
+The student must contact the CBWEP administrator one semester prior to enrolling for this course.

 2All AVMT courses are offered by Community College of Baltimore County, Catonsville and will be held at a local Cecil County site if sufficient enrollment exists.
 As an alternative, students may take the AVMT courses at the Catonsville campus.
-Students completing the AVMT courses must submit an official transcript to the Registrar's Office of Cecil Community College if they plan to receive their degree or certificate from Cecil.
+Students completing the AVMT courses must submit an official transcript to the Registrar's Office of Cecil College if they plan to receive their degree or certificate from Cecil.